czipperz/HBML/README.md

 #HBML

-This stands for HBML Bracketed Markup Language.
+This stands for HTML Bracketed Markup Language.
 It allows for you to concisely and easily create websites by making many things optional.

 This language is based off of [*HAML*](http://haml.info/).
 It does not have support for Ruby integration, as it is supposed to be an independent language that compiles into basic HTML.